iridescent995/camel-lra-saga/README.md

 java -jar target/quarkus-app/quarkus-run.jar
 ```

-You will get something like this:
+By default app runs on port **8080** .You will get something like this:
 ```
 C:\Users\...\Desktop\Saga\LRA\lra-coordinator-quarkus-main>java -jar target/quarkus-app/quarkus-run.jar
 __  ____  __  _____   ___  __ ____  ______